Protection Goes Beyond Masking

 The precise role of eye protection is evolving.
 Although goggles and face shields provide high levels of eye protection from SARS-CoV-2 in the workplace, the evidence is less clear when it comes to safety glasses, standard eyeglasses, and contact lenses.
 Future studies will certainly attempt to determine the most effective form of eye protection for HCPs in the clinical setting.

-In addition to HCPs facing an obvious risk for exposure to the virus and more severe COVID-19 illness in the workplace, recent evidencesuggests that the risks are also significant during social or family gatherings.
+In addition to HCPs facing an obvious risk for exposure to the virus and more severe COVID-19 illness in the workplace,

-There is no question that the eyes pose a risk, at least theoretically, of serving as a gateway for infection with SARS-CoV-2, and they may even exhibit conjunctivitis, a presenting sign of the virus.
+gateway for infection with SARS-CoV-2, and they may even exhibit conjunctivitis, a presenting sign of the virus.
 In the absence of universal recommendations for protective eyewear during the pandemic, clinicians must decide for themselves how much protection they desire, both inside and outside the healthcare setting.

 About the author: Brianne N. Hobbs, OD, is associate director of exam innovation at the National Board of Examiners in Optometry in Charlotte, North Carolina.
 She is currently engaged with the creation of a new clinical skills exam for optometry.
 She has spent most of her career in academia and has also worked in a hospital-based setting.
-Follow Medscape on FacebookTwitterInstagram, and YouTube.